Frankism: The "V" doctrine

 In Frankism, Frank is the third messianic incarnation of Tiferet after Sabbatai Zevi and Baruchiah Russo (1677–1720), and also the reborn forefather Jacob.
 Nonetheless, he is only a "helper".
 The actual guide in Frankism is the Virgin, the incarnation of the Shekhinah and the female Messiah.
 Frankists are supposed to follow her bravely, like soldiers, through all horrors.
 The path by which Frank sought to lead his followers to "life" was symbolized by the letter "V", which also represents Jacob's ladder.
-The seeker must first climb into the abyss to reach the deepest level of humiliation and then climb back up to "life".
-According to Frankist doctrine, the patriarchs and Moses had already tried to follow the path but had failed, as had Zevi.
+The seeker must first descend into the abyss to reach the deepest level of humiliation and then climb back up to "life".
+According to Frankist doctrine, the patriarchs and Moses had already tried to follow the path but failed, as had Zevi.

-Frank proclaims that the Frankists' descent down the "V" ladder into the deepest humiliation is reflected in society's hatred and exclusion of them, which result from Frankism's consistent implementation of the idea that all laws and teachings of the world are only laws of the "Three Evil World Rulers" (the Pope, the Tsar, and the Sultan), and therefore do not need to be observed.
-In the best case, such laws and teachings need only be kept in pretense; religions and teachings of the world can be worn like an empty shell and then discarded at whim because the "true Torah" is yet to be revealed.
+Frank proclaims that the Frankists' descent down the "V" ladder into the deepest humiliation is reflected in society's hatred and exclusion of them, which result from Frankism's consistent implementation of the idea that all worldly laws and teachings are only laws of the "Three Evil World Rulers" (the Pope, the Tsar, and the Sultan) and therefore need not be observed.
+In the best case, such laws and teachings need only be kept in pretense; worldly religions and teachings can be worn like an empty shell and discarded at whim because the "true Torah" is yet to be revealed.
 The Mosaic Law with its Ten Commandments should be despised, as it is part of the "old Torah".
-The contempt for all teaching of the world culminates in a statement by Frank to his close circle of "Brothers and Sisters" that amounts to a command for total assimilation: one should adapt to the respective religion or language depending on the country.
+The contempt for all worldly teachings culminates in a statement by Frank to the "Brothers and Sisters" that amounts to a command for total assimilation: one should adapt to the respective religion or language depending on the country.
 Frank also advises masked assimilation in the following passage:

 Solomon was wise, wiser than all the peoples.
 He mixed with the nations, took the daughters of kings as his wives, but he did not get anything out of it.
 He could mix with the nations because he was a king.
 But here the whole world knows that I am descendant from Jews, that I am newly baptized and poor.
 But I have hope that I will mix with their society this winter, and they themselves will call me.
 I can tell you: whoever does not mix with the nations, all his work is in vain!

-Frank was not interested in the acculturation of the Jews; rather, he wanted them to integrate into society in order to ultimately overthrow it.
-If the enemies of the Jews in the 18th century had been familiar with Frank's secret sectarian canon, it would have made the already hotly contested Jewish emancipation considerably more difficult.
+Frank was not interested in the acculturation of the Jews; rather, he wanted them to integrate into society to overthrow it.
+If the Jews' enemies in the 18th century had been familiar with Frank's secret sectarian canon, it would have made the already hotly contested Jewish emancipation considerably more difficult.